SEPTEMBER 16 – DECEMBER 14, 2020

 Virtual exhibit created by the Multicultural Heritage Centre art curator Alexis Marie Chute, narrated by artist Kristy North Peigan.
 Click here to watch the virtual exhibit video.

-The exhibition Nitssaakita’paispinnaan: We Are Still In Control features works by Kristy North Peigan, Lori Scalplock and Smith Wright.
+Exhibit Description: The exhibition Nitssaakita’paispinnaan: We Are Still In Control features works by Kristy North Peigan, Lori Scalplock and Smith Wright.
 This exhibition was curated by Troy Patenaude and Kent Ayoungman and organized by the Art Gallery of Alberta (TREX Region 2).
 This exhibition was generously funded by Syncrude Canada Ltd.

 Our mainstream society in Canada is nested within a larger and deeper well of life than people may know.
 This well of life is comprised of myriad Indigenous cultures and lands, which together have animated and underwritten everything we now have to be thankful for as Canadians.
 This exhibition honours the well of life in the place these artists and curators live: Siksikaissksahkoyi (Blackfoot land/territory).